shakfu/py2max/js2max/README.md

 a font matching the patcher default is indistinguishable from an unset one, port counts maxref does not state are omitted for Max to derive, and `linecount` / `filename` / `textfile` have no accessor at all.

+The font case is the one that had to be handled rather than merely stated.
+A box attribute equal to the patcher's default is omitted -- that is how Max writes a file, and the only way to tell a styled box from a normal one -- so the emitted patcher records `default_fontname` / `default_fontsize` / `default_fontface` alongside the boxes.
+Filtering without recording was silent damage: a patcher defaulting to 14pt lost `fontsize: 14` from every box as "unstyled" and kept no default to restore it, so the file reopened at Max's 12pt with nothing said.

+The patcher's window `rect` is *not* read back; it is the default unless you pass `serialize(p, { rect })`.
+See "Still unverified" for why.

 So do not use it to copy a patcher -- `cp` does that better.
 Use it to get the patch as **data**, then do something a copy cannot: